Semilinear wave equations on asymptotically de Sitter, Kerr-de Sitter and Minkowski spacetimes: Introduction

-On Lorentzian scattering spaces more general function spaces are used\footnote{ There are two basic properties of spaces of functions on manifolds with boundaries: differentiability and decay.
+On Lorentzian scattering spaces more general function spaces are used, and it is not in principle clear whether the results are optimal, but at least comparison with the work of Klainerman and Christodoulou for perturbations of Minkowski space \cite{Ch86,Klainerman:Uniform, Klainerman:Null} gives consistent results; see the comments below.
+On global asymptotically de Sitter spaces, the framework of \cite{Va12} and \cite{Vasy:Microlocal-AH} is very convenient for the linear analysis, but it is not clear to what extent it gives optimal results in the non-linear setting.
+The reason why more precise function spaces become necessary is the following: There are two basic properties of spaces of functions on manifolds with boundaries, namely differentiability and decay.
 Whether one can have both at the same time for the linear analysis depends on the (Hamiltonian) dynamical nature of radial points: when defining functions of the corresponding boundaries of the compactified cotangent bundle have opposite character (stable vs.\ unstable) one can have both at the same time, otherwise not; see Propositions~\ref{prop:b-saddle} and \ref{prop:b-source-sink} for details.
 For non-linear purposes, the most convenient setting, in which we are in (1), is if one can work with spaces of arbitrarily high regularity and fast decay, and corresponds to saddle points of the flow in the above sense.
 In (4) however, working in higher regularity spaces, which is necessary in order to be able to make sense of the non-linearity, requires using faster growing (or at least less decaying) weights, which is problematic when dealing with non-linearities (e.g., polynomials) since multiplication gives even worse growth properties then.
-Thus, to make the non-linear analysis work, the function spaces we use need to have more structure; it is a module regularity that is used to capture some weaker regularity in order to enable work in spaces with acceptable weights.}, and it is not in principle clear whether the results are optimal, but at least comparison with the work of Klainerman and Christodoulou for perturbations of Minkowski space \cite{Ch86,Klainerman:Uniform, Klainerman:Null} gives consistent results; see the comments below.
-On global asymptotically de Sitter spaces, the framework of \cite{Va12} and \cite{Vasy:Microlocal-AH} is very convenient for the linear analysis, but it is not clear to what extent it gives optimal results in the non-linear setting, though see the comments below.
+Thus, to make the non-linear analysis work, the function spaces we use need to have more structure; it is a module regularity that is used to capture some weaker regularity in order to enable work in spaces with acceptable weights.